OnkelTem/wmod-proxy/README.md

 A simple javascript MITM HTTP/HTTPS proxy built with [Mockttp](https://github.com/httptoolkit/mockttp) toolkit.

 It's used to inject scripts into existing websites.
-[Website Modification Script: Twitter](https://github.com/OnkelTem/wmod-script-twitter) is an example of such script.
-See it's README for more details.
+[Website Modification Script: Twitter](https://github.com/OnkelTem/wmod-script-twitter) is an example of such a script.
+See its README for more details.

 MITM stands for [man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) cyberattack.
 It's also a great opportunity to modify almost any existing website or web application in a big scale.

 But what about browser extensions, you say, ain't they created for that purpose?

 Well, they are.
-But after years of browsers development, they have been finally rendered pretty limited in their capabilities.
-They're executed in a separate process and they can't effectively interfere with a web app, they can't even read what the app receives via network.
-But, obviously, we could perfectly achieve that by _injecting_ a script into the page itself.
+But after years of browser development, they have been finally rendered pretty limited in their capabilities.
+They're executed in a separate process, and they can't effectively interfere with a web app, they can't even read what the app receives via the network.
+But we could perfectly achieve that by _injecting_ a script into the page itself.

 It's an experimental project and is still under active development.